 1. Train your team early

-The best way to prepare for the upcoming ELD mandate is to adopt ELD technology in advance then train your drivers and back-office staff on how to use it.
+The best way to prepare for the upcoming Canadian ELD mandate date is to adopt ELD technology in advance, then train your drivers and back-office staff on how to use it.
 Show your team how to log Hours of Service (HOS), avoid violations, and toggle between Canadian and U.S. rules.

 Get comfortable with features such as deferral of hours, yard move and personal conveyance limits, and Alberta cycle rules.
 Helpful training videos can be found on Motive’s YouTube channel, and any questions can be passed to our Canadian ELD experts 24/7.

 2. Be prepared for roadside inspections

 For a smooth roadside inspection, make sure your fleet’s electronic logs are up to date and certified.
 It’s helpful to know where to access required documentation, whether it’s in printed or digital form.
 Also, make sure you understand the differences in how Canada and the U.S. inspect the electronic record of duty status (RODS), including ELD records.